 Tuition: Tuition for college courses is charged per credit hour.

 All students should complete and submit the Free Application for Federal Student Aid (FAFSA) as soon as possible since this is the first step you need to take to determine your eligibility for financial aid.

-These applications are available in the Financial Aid Office or online at www.fafsa.ed.gov.
-The Financial Aid Office is located in the Student Center on the second floor.
-Please contact the Financial Aid Office for more information (815) 921-4150.
+These applications are available in the Financial Aid office or online at www.fafsa.ed.gov.
+The Financial Aid office is located in the Student Center on the second floor.
+Please contact the Financial Aid office for more information at (815) 921-4150.

 The best time to buy books is about three weeks to one month prior to the start of a term.
 The earlier a student purchases their books the better chance they have of selecting used textbooks which are less expensive.

 The bookstore is located on the ground floor of the Student Center.
 Call or go online for extended hours at the beginning and end of each semester.

 Payment for books can be made by using cash, check, credit cards, debit cards or Barnes and Nobles gift cards, and Financial Aid (contact Financial Aid office for details).